palantir/gradle-consistent-versions-idea-plugin/README.md

 # Gradle Consistent Versions Idea Plugin

-An intellij plugin for use with [gradle consistent versions](https://github.com/palantir/gradle-consistent-versions)
+An Idea plugin for use with [gradle consistent versions](https://github.com/palantir/gradle-consistent-versions)

 ## Features:
 ### Automatic gradle refresh when changes are detected in `versions.props`